w3ctag/process/guide-for-tag-members.md

 `fast track?` and alert other TAG members.
 Fast track reviews are reviews that would be proposed to not take up call time.
-It’s up to the TAG member proposing fast track status to indicate what outcome they think the review should have.
+It’s up to the TAG member proposing fast track status to indicate what outcome they think the review should have and why it should be fast tracked.
 E.g. “This doesn’t need a review.
 It’s a small change to a spec we’ve already reviewed with no architectural issues.
 Suggested outcome: Resolution: Satisfied”.
 They should also add themselves to the issue and add a “Fast track?” label.
 If it gets at least